 A good example is the banning of Bitcoin, a P2P cash payment system, by China and Saudi Arabia.
 In Bolivia, P2P crypto trading is illegal while more than 20% of nations in the Asia Pacific prohibit P2P lending.
 When it comes to P2P betting in the US, it’s only legal in states that allow sports gambling.

 Naturally, the above policies of certain countries have stalled the adoption of specific P2P networking use cases within their jurisdictions.

 One of the most well-documented results of these was the Bitcoin miner exodus out of China.
 This event indicates that decentralized digital currencies have no future in the Middle Kingdom.

 Perhaps the most controversial P2P networking use case of them all is file sharing or torrenting.
 P2P file-sharing protocols like BitTorrent have revolutionized the way the world distributes electronic media.
-But not everyone is happy about them.
-In particular, copyright holders hate torrents as they supercharge piracy.
+But not everyone is happy about it.
+In particular, copyright holders don’t embrace torrenting as it supercharges piracy.